 The Market Need

-NFVI is a part of responsible for communicating between the network functions, storage, compute nodes, and management of a network.
+NFVI is responsible for communication between the network functions, storage, compute nodes, and management of a network.
 The ideal NFVI should be flexible, programmable, and easily automated, consisting of COTS compute and memory resources and a virtualization layer, providing no vendor lock-in and network disaggregation.
 However, a performance gap undermines network commoditization and virtualization, as the virtualization layer in the NFVI adds processing overhead that general-purpose server CPUs are not optimized to handle.

 NFVI acceleration technologies for compute-intensive workloads are required to enhance CPU performance and improve operators’ TCO.

-Such NFVI components, as OVS, VPP, Tungsten Fabric, and others, can be offloaded to FPGA using the DPDK acceleration framework.
+Other NFVI components, such as Titanium AVS, VPP and Tungsten Fabric, can also be offloaded to FPGA using the DPDK acceleration framework.

-Ethernity’s ACE-NICs are easily integrated into NFVI architecture via standard DPDK APIs, and offer NFVI acceleration through offloading data plane for advanced networking functions, including switching, routing, VxLAN processing; H-QoS; MPLS protocols and more.
-ACE-NIC SmartNICs provide high speed packet processing, overlay tunnel termination, and data plane offload from CPU cores, all with significantly reduced CPU overhead and power.
+Ethernity’s ACE-NICs are easily integrated into NFVI architecture via standard DPDK APIs and offer NFVI acceleration through the offload of the data plane for advanced networking functions, including switching, routing, VxLAN processing; H-QoS; MPLS protocols and more.
+ACE-NIC SmartNICs provide high-speed packet processing, overlay tunnel termination, and data plane offload from CPU cores, all with significantly reduced CPU overhead and power.